 Should the Data be used for unlawful activities or in a way that is not compliant with the regulation, Neosoft reserves the right to take actions against the Customer and holds itself harmless from any liability towards third parties.

 If, for any reason, the payment is not made within the established period (see Art.
-3 above) Neosoft shall be entitled to late payment interests at the rate set in Art.
-5, leg. decree of 9/10/2002, no. 231.
+4), Neosoft shall be entitled to late payment interests at the rate set in art.
+5, D.lg.
+9/10/2002, n.
+231.

-The Customer undertakes to compensate, indemnify and/or hold harmless Neosoft, as well as its employees, collaborators, and legal representatives in any capacity, should claims for compensation and/or legal actions be taken against Neosoft before any court due to an unlawful use of the Data or any use that is not compliant with Bancomail policies*.
+The Customer undertakes to refund, indemnify and/or hold harmless Neosoft, as well as its employees, collaborators, and legal representatives in any capacity, in the event of claims and/or legal actions taken against Neosoft before any court due to an unlawful use of the Data or otherwise not complying with Bancomail Policies*.

 To the extent necessary, since under the current legislation the definition of “personal data” relates exclusively to natural persons, the Customer agrees that Neosoft Srl will provide for the data processing in accordance with current legislation and, as referred on the Privacy disclosure pursuant to Art 13 the of the Italian Privacy Code, with no need to acquire the Customers' express consent (in accordance with Art.
 13 the Italian Privacy Code) because, inter alia, the treatment of such data is necessary to implement a contract, which Customer is a part of, exclusively to carry out the listed services, including fiscal and tax obligations and service communications.
 The data provision is mandatory to allow the fulfillment of the legal obligations.
 Neosoft authorizes the same treatment of its data by the Customer.